Automobile Service Technology's WEBPAGE

 - State Inspection

-Certification shows that you have the skills and knowledge for your career field.
+National ASE© Certification shows that you have the skills and knowledge needed in to be successful in your career field.
 This adds value to a students high school experience by allowing them to have proof of their abilities that would take time and money AFTER they graduate.
-Areas of Certification are
+Areas of Certification are:

 - Steering and Suspension